EasySigh/kana-senpai-web/privacy-policy.md

 # Privacy Policy

-Last updated September 25, 2023
+Last updated October 02, 2023

-This privacy notice for Dennis the Menace ("**we**", "**us**", or "**our**"), describes how and why we might collect, store, use, and/or share ("**process**") your information when you use our services ("**Services**"), such as when you:
+This privacy notice for Ketis Web ("**we**", "**us**", or "**our**"), describes how and why we might collect, store, use, and/or share ("**process**") your information when you use our services ("**Services**"), such as when you:

 - Download and use our mobile application (Kana Senpai), or any other application of ours that links to this privacy notice
 - Engage with us in other related ways, including any sales, marketing, or events

 **Questions or concerns?** Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with our policies and practices, please do not use our Services.
-If you still have any questions or concerns, please contact us at contact@kana-senpai.app
+If you still have any questions or concerns, please contact us at contact@kana-senpai.app .
-.

 ## SUMMARY OF KEY POINTS